Émilie du Châtelet: Institutions de Physique

+Réponse de Madame la Marquise du Chastelet, a la lettre que M. de Mairan.

 In 1741, du Châtelet published a book entitled Réponse de Madame la Marquise du Chastelet, a la lettre que M. de Mairan.
 D'Ortous de Mairan, secretary of the Academy of Sciences, had published a set of arguments addressed to her regarding the appropriate mathematical expression for forces vives ("living forces").
 Du Châtelet presented a point-by-point rebuttal of de Mairan's arguments, causing him to withdraw from the controversy.

 Immanuel Kant's first publication in 1747, 'Thoughts on the True Estimation of Living Forces' (Gedanken zur wahren Schätzung der lebendigen Kräfte), focused on du Châtelet's pamphlet rebutting the arguments of the secretary of the French Academy of Sciences, Mairan.
 Kant's opponent, Johann Augustus Eberhard, accused Kant of taking ideas from du Châtelet.
 In his Observations on the Feeling of the Beautiful and Sublime, Kant wrote ad hominem and sexist critiques of learned women of the time, including Mme. du Châtelet, rather than writing about their work.
 Kant stated: "A woman who has a head full of Greek, like Mme.
 Dacier, or who conducts disputations about mechanics, like the Marquise du Châtelet might as well also wear a beard; for that might perhaps better express the mien of depth for which they strive."